-Ramping up may require hiring new staff, or it means creating new workloads that are non-revenue generating, like middle- and back-office work.
+Ramping up may require new staff, or it means new workloads that are non-revenue generating, like middle- and back-office work.

-And when it comes to separately managed accounts, the amount of customization and attention demanded by each client could stretch resources thin.
+And when it comes to Separately Managed Accounts (SMAs), the amount of customization and attention demanded by each client could stretch resources thin.